percy/percy-appium-js/README.md

 - `options` (**optional**) - There are various options supported by percy_screenshot to server further functionality.
     - `freezeAnimation` - Boolean value by default it falls back to `false`, you can pass `true` and percy will freeze image based animations.
     - `percyCSS` - Custom CSS to be added to DOM before the screenshot being taken.
 Note: This gets removed once the screenshot is taken.
-    - `ignoreRegionXpaths` - elements in the DOM can be ignored using xpath
+    - `ignoreRegionXpaths` - Elements in the DOM can be ignored using xpath
-    - `ignoreRegionSelectors` - elements in the DOM can be ignored using selectors.
+    - `ignoreRegionSelectors` - Elements in the DOM can be ignored using selectors.
-    - `ignoreRegionAppiumElements` - elements can be ignored using appium_elements.
+    - `ignoreRegionAppiumElements` - Elements can be ignored using appium_elements.
-    - `customIgnoreRegions` - elements can be ignored using custom boundaries
+    - `customIgnoreRegions` - Elements can be ignored using custom boundaries
       - IgnoreRegion:-
         - Description: This class represents a rectangular area on a screen that needs to be ignored for visual diff.
         - Constructor: